Download our complete presentation Portfolio Here

 These brackets make it possible to rotate the artwork to display it in any orientation.

-As with other art forms, subject matter for metal wall art is pretty limitless and at the discretion of the artist, and in the case of commissioned works, the client.
+As with other art forms, the subject matter for my steel engravings is pretty limitless and at the discretion of the artist, and in the case of commissioned works, the client.

 As you’ll see, when you browse the photos on this page, many of my pieces depict animals.